lwig-wg/terminology/draft-bormann-lwig-7228bis.md

 constrained by a limited energy supply.
 Class 3 and 4 devices are less clearly defined than the lower classes; they are even less constrained.
-In particular Class 4 devices are powerful enough to run, e.g., JavaScript interpreters.
+In particular Class 4 devices are powerful enough to comfortably run, e.g., JavaScript interpreters.
 Additional classes may need to be defined based on protection capabilities, e.g., an MPU (memory protection unit; true MMUs are typically only found in J-group devices).